We activate artists to build power, shift culture, and heal spirits for the wellness of the people.

 The Sanctuaries is a new expression of a long lineage of artists, organizers, and visionaries who have shaped the rich culture of our nation’s capital.
-In 2013, twenty neighbors came together to create “sanctuaries” – sacred spaces where artists of diverse racial and religious backgrounds could build trust and take collective action.
+In 2013, twenty neighbors came together to create “sanctuaries” – sacred spaces where artists of different racial and religious backgrounds could build trust and take collective action.
 We've grown a lot since then.
 But we remain committed to the bold spirit of those early founders.

 In everything we do, we’re better together.
 So we’re thrilled you found us!
 Together, we can transform two of the most divisive issues of our time – race and religion – into powerful forces for personal and social transformation.

 Our values guide everything we do.